rfox7/ITAI_ML_FirstRepo_RichFox/README.md

 This repository contains coursework, labs, and projects completed as part of **Intro to Machine Learning (ITAI 1371)**.
 It serves as both an academic record and a **professional portfolio**.

 ---

-## 📌 Disclaimer

-This repository is for educational purposes only.
-Course materials may not be redistributed or reused outside this course without permission.

----